nikkijuk/cosmosdb-springboot-kotlin-sample/README.md

 ### Role of controller

 - Controller takes requests in
-- Converst request parameters from api model to entities if needed
+- Converts request parameters from api model to entities if needed
-- Executes database operations
+- Executes database operations using injected spring data cosmosdb repository
 - Converts responses from entities to api model if needed
 - Returns response